USC hosts Long Beach State following Murray’s 21-point game - WTOP News

 Los Angeles; Wednesday, 11 p.m.
 EST

-BOTTOM LINE: Long Beach State faces the USC Trojans after Joel Murray scored 21 points in Long Beach State’s 76-74 loss to the Sacramento State Hornets.
+BOTTOM LINE: Long Beach State visits the USC Trojans after Joel Murray scored 21 points in Long Beach State’s 76-74 loss to the Sacramento State Hornets.

-The Trojans are 5-1 on their home court.
-USC is sixth in the Pac-12 with 13.9 assists per game led by Drew Peterson averaging 6.0.
+The Trojans are 5-1 in home games.
+USC is ninth in the Pac-12 with 7.6 offensive rebounds per game led by Joshua Morgan averaging 2.5.

-The Beach are 1-3 on the road.
-Long Beach State is sixth in the Big West with 23.8 defensive rebounds per game led by Lassina Traore averaging 5.1.
+The Beach have gone 1-3 away from home.
+Long Beach State ranks seventh in the Big West with 23.8 defensive rebounds per game led by Lassina Traore averaging 5.1.

-TOP PERFORMERS: Boogie Ellis is scoring 14.4 points per game and averaging 3.0 rebounds for the Trojans.
-Peterson is averaging 1.5 made 3-pointers for USC.
+TOP PERFORMERS: Boogie Ellis is shooting 36.5% from beyond the arc with 1.9 made 3-pointers per game for the Trojans, while averaging 14.4 points.
+Drew Peterson is shooting 45.3% and averaging 13.8 points for USC.

 Murray is averaging 14.4 points, 4.4 assists and two steals for the Beach.
 Marcus Tsohonis is averaging 12.4 points for Long Beach State.